- Oct 23

 Gateway Supports National Prescription Drug Take Back Day

 For more than 50 years, Gateway has been intimately involved in the treatment of dependent drug users.
-To combat prescription drug addiction, Gateway provides lifesaving, evidence-based treatment at 16 Illinois locations.
-While we are highly successful at treating patients, we encourage everyone to do their part to remove unused or expired medicines from their homes so we can avoid them falling into the wrong hands in the first place.
+To combat prescription drug addiction, we maintain a group of the best prescription drug abuse treatment centers Illinois offers.
+While we are highly successful at treating patients, we would much prefer people to take advantage of these opportunities to dispose of prescription medications.
+After all, the best way to avoid addiction is to avoid taking drugs.

 More About Gateway